capolitsch/trendfiltering/README.md

 signals with trend filtering.
 Trend filtering constructs a piecewise polynomial estimate (of any order) for the signal with knots chosen adaptively from the observed data.
-Hyperpameter(s) can be optimized by Stein's unbiased risk estimate or V-fold cross validation with a customizable loss function.
+Hyperpameter(s) can be optimized by Stein's unbiased risk estimate or *V*-fold cross validation with a customizable loss function.
 Methods are also included for trend filtering uncertainty quantification and a generalized "relaxed trend filtering" estimator.